 The goal of this article is to provide a comprehensive checklist of information for the U.S. person to consider prior to accepting an assignment outside the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

 To Be Employed Versus Self-Employed (SE):

-Generally, employees on foreign assignments have distinct advantages over those self-employed (SE).
+Generally, employees on foreign assignments have some advantages over those self-employed (SE).
 Although Some of these other advantages were eliminated under TCJA 2017, as emphasized below..

 Eliminated under TCJA 2017- Although foreign unreimbursed employee expenses will be excluded from Schedule A, therefore not affecting the amount of the FEIE claim; conversely.

-Additionally, as a SE person’s net SE income is subject to U.S. FICA (Federal Insurance Contributions Act) taxes- social security 6.2 percent on the first $132,900 for 2019 ($128,400 for 2018) of wages and Medicare (1.45 percent on all wages or net SE income) taxes, SE persons additionally end up paying both the employee and employer portions.
-This effectively combines to 15.3 percent (6.2 percent + 1.45 percent = 7.65 percent x 2) FICA taxes for all SE persons reporting net income on Schedule C, which is always assessable if net income on Schedule C arises since SE FICA taxes are notaffected by the FEIE and HD.
+Additionally, as a SE person’s net SE income is subject to U.S. FICA (Federal Insurance Contributions Act) taxes- social security 6.2 percent on the first $137,700 for 2020 ($132,900 for 2019) of wages and Medicare (1.45 percent on all wages or net SE income) taxes, SE persons additionally end up paying both the employee and employer portions.
+This effectively combines to 15.3 percent (6.2 percent + 1.45 percent = 7.65 percent x 2) FICA taxes for all SE persons reporting net income on Schedule C, which is always assessable if net income on Schedule C arises, since SE FICA taxes are not affected by the FEIE and HD.